-Way more readers of that post alone subscribed to get their hands on my free content upgrade.
+A lot more readers of that blog post alone subscribed to get their hands on my free content upgrade.

 My expert roundup post was shared over 600 times on social media and traffic increased by 300%.

 How I increased opt-in conversions by 500% using content upgrades!Click To Tweet